mart22n/TrialTask/README.md

-# A Vanilla NodeJS Implementation Of a Simple REST Server
+# A Vanilla NodeJS Implementation Of a Simple MVC Server

 ## Usage
 For using the GET endpoint, send a HTTP request to localhost:3000 with query ?fact=<number>,